Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 Adding water to the pebble tray for plants.

-Place your plant pot on top of the pebbles, ensuring that the bottom of the plant is not completely submerged in water.
+Place your plant pot on top of the pebbles.
+Just make sure that the bottom of the plant is not completely submerged in water.

 Maintaining Your Pebble Tray